tombenke/seneca-cookbook/lib/seneca_internals/README.md

 ## Domain Model

-The following image shows the domain model of the seneca framework:
+The following image shows the simplified domain model of an application that is using seneca instances:

 ![Domain Model](seneca-domain-model.png?raw=true)